pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~Frame it as matches between the punished and the god~~

-- Have interstitial information that frames that encounter (look at some chess references)
+- Have interstitial information that frames that encounter? (look at some chess references)

 ## Sisyphus